DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 A **_struct_** (short for structure) is like a container that holds different types of information under one label.
 Structs help organize related pieces of data together.

-For instance, to track details about a country, you can use a struct to group attributes like Name, Population, Ratings, and Country ID:
+Let's say you want to track details about different countries.
+Here's how you could use a struct to organize relevant information:

 ```jsx